pnpm/pnpm.io/docs/cli/fetch.md

 CMD [ "node", "server.js" ]
 ```

-It works for both simple project and monorepo project, `--offline` enforces
+It works for both simple and monorepo projects, `--offline` enforces
-pnpm not to communicate with package registry as all needed packages shall be
+pnpm not to communicate with the package registry as all needed packages are
-already presented in the virtual store.
+already present in the virtual store.

 As long as the lockfile is not changed, the build cache is valid up to the
-layer `RUN pnpm install -r --offline --prod`, which will save you much
+layer, so `RUN pnpm install -r --offline --prod`, will save you much
 time.